Charles Grayson (born Charles Wright Gray 1903) was a screenwriter from California.

 Here’s a photo of Captain Charles Grayson hanging out with John Huston during WWII:

-Humphrey Bogart mentions it in a preface to The Fourth Round, “I even encountered it among the troops of World War II in the overseas edition issued by the Special Services Editions people – shows how well it found friends”.
+Humphrey Bogart mentions it in a preface to The Fourth Round.
+Bogart said, “I even encountered it among the troops of World War II in the overseas edition issued by the Special Services Editions people – shows how well it found friends”.

 After the war, Charles was briefly married to the pulchritudinous Daye Eliot (born Evelyn Crowell).
 The marriage lasted until late 1946 or early 1947 ( the April 1947 Star-Journal says he was given the “Reno Routine” by Daye).